titpetric/pendulum/README.md

 3. `/api/store` - stores a single file contents (can create new files)

 It operates exclusively on the `contents` folder and the files you provide in there.
-The editor doesn't care what kind of files you put there.
-It's just going to have some difficulty with image tags, but maybe I'll work on that in the future? :)
+The editor doesn't care what kind of files you put there, currently only files starting with a dot are excluded, ie, `.git`, `.gitignore`,...

-**Note**: the store API call honors git repositories.
-In case the file you are editing is located in a git repository, Pendulum will add and commit this file when you save it.
-This way a full roll-back history is provided, should you ever need it.

-The API is implemented in PHP, using [Slim](https://www.slimframework.com/).
-It would be trivial to implement the same api in Go or Node, and I might do it in the future.
-If you'd like that, let me know on Twitter [@TitPetric](https://twitter.com/TitPetric).

-Nginx configuration should look something like this:
+## PHP API

+You can use either the Go API or the PHP API.
+With the PHP API you'll need to provide a HTTP server in front of the app.
+The configuration for Nginx should look something like this:

 ~~~
 location /api {